-Though she's truly just getting started in her career, the current conversations swirling around Hollywood about how the movie industry can better support women — and, more specifically, women of color — are not lost on Wright.
+Though she's truly just getting started in her career, the current conversations swirling around Hollywood about how the movie industry can better support women — and, more specifically, women of colour — are not lost on Wright.
 She says she's had a largely positive experience so far, but is acutely aware of how much more there still is to be done.

 "Even though I haven’t been doing this for a long time, it became clear early on that there aren’t a lot of leading roles for Black women, young or old," she says.
 "In my own way, I've tried to challenge the status quo by being offered a supporting character script and asking the casting directors if there might be a way I can read for the lead role instead.
 Because why not?”

 Wright adds that, though Hollywood has a responsibility to do better, she has no plans to sit around and wait for scripts to come her way.
 She cites actors like Viola Davis, Michael B. Jordan, Kerry Washington, even 13-year-old Marsai Martin as inspirations for one day producing her own projects instead of waiting for them to get made by someone else.
 And though there is often a lack of opportunities, Wright says she'll never settle.